mramdass/Message_Digest_Detective_API/README.md

 Should an input of SHA-1 or MD5 hash not match, the user will be redirected to the VirusTotal website.
 If the user input is not a SHA-1 or MD5 hash and not found, the user will receive an "unknown" response.

 ### Back End
 Python Flask handles searches to the AWS Elasticsearch storage among other requests such as batch requests.
 Batch requests will be queued using AWS SQS.
 A worker will then handle batch searches.
+A second back end is implemented for administrative purposes.
+This includes uploading the RDS for the first time and updating it.
+The input.py script is used for this.

 ### Worker
 Worker will take user batches from AWS SQS and run searches on AWS Elasticsearch.
 The results will then be posted on a topic on AWS SNS which will notify the user.